hfinkel/lfort/docs/DriverInternals.rst

 infrastructure is that if the user misspells some option, or is confused about which options to use, some command line arguments the user really cared about may go unused.
-This problem is particularly important when using clang as a compiler, since the clang compiler does not support anywhere near all the options that gcc does, and we want to make sure users know which ones are being used.
+This problem is particularly important when using lfort as a compiler, since the lfort compiler does not support anywhere near all the options that gcc does, and we want to make sure users know which ones are being used.